 From 1938, Rudolf Brandt was Ministerial Councilor and Head of the Minister’s Office in the Reich Ministry of the Interior.
 Brandt was a member of the entourage which accompanied Himmler into hiding, leaving Flensburg on 10-05-1945, with the vague goal of attempting to reach Bavaria.
 He became separated from Himmler and surrendered along with most of the party to British troops on May 21.
 Himmler was captured, though not identified on May 22, along with his Waffen SS aides, Werner Grothmann, Grothmann here with Heinrich Himmler after 16 years of imprisonment, he was tried as a war criminal, but after a couple of months Grothmann was declared innocent.
 He worked as a businessman until his death on 26-02-2002, old age 86, the other aid was Heinz Macher .
 Heinz Macher died old age 81 on 21-12-2001 in Schenefeld.
-Brandt watched from inside the wire at the Westertimke detention camp when Himmler was brought in with his aides on May 23, 1945.
+Brandt watched from inside the wire at the Westertimke detention camp when Himmler was brought in with his aides on 23-05-1945.
 It was then that Himmler identified himself to the camp commandant.
 Himmler committed suicide later that evening as when he bit down on the cyanide ampule about to be discovered by the British Psysician.

 Brandt was hanged on 02-06-1948, on his 39th birthday, in Landsberg.
 Rudolf Brandt is buried on the Spottinger prison cemetery in Landsberg, next to the also hanged war criminals, Sonderkommando 4 A of Einsatzgruppe C,Paul Blobel, Hitler’s personal physician Karl Brandt, age 44, SS Gruppenführer, Gauleiter from Meckelen and SS Obergruppenführer, Karl Hildebrandt, SS Hauptscharfführer, head of the Crematoria of Auschwitz, Otto Moll, Waffen SS, Brigadeführer, Kommandant of Einsatzgruppe B, Erich Naumann, the organiser of the Euthanasia Programme, Action T4, where the Nazi state systematically murdered disabled German people.
 Victor Brack, SS Obergruppenführer and Chief des SS Wirtschaftsamt, Oswald Pohl and Reichsgeschäftsführer, Wolfram Sievers.